-The Company's consolidated financial statements recognized the current and deferred income tax consequences that result from the Company's activities during the current and preceding periods, as if the Company were a separate taxpayer during the period prior to the Distribution rather than a member of the Former Parent company's consolidated income tax return group.
-The current tax receivable of \$3.1 million reflects balances due from the Former Parent company to A-Mark for its share of the income tax assets of the group.
-The current tax receivable of \$0.2 million represents amounts paid to federal and state jurisdictions due to taxable income generated as a separate taxpaying entity outside the consolidated income tax return group of the Former Parent.
+The Company's condensed consolidated financial statements recognized the current and deferred income tax consequences that result from the Company's activities during the current and preceding periods, as if the Company were a separate taxpayer during the period prior to the Distribution rather than a member of the Former Parent company's consolidated income tax return group.
+The current tax receivable of \$4.0 million reflects balances due from the Former Parent to A-Mark for its share of the income tax assets of the group.
+The current tax receivable of \$5.6 million represents amounts paid to federal and state jurisdictions due to taxable income generated as a separate taxpaying entity outside the consolidated income tax return group of the Former Parent.

-As of December 31, 2014, the Company had \$0.5 million of unrecognized tax benefits and \$0.4 million relating to interest and penalties.
-Of the total unrecognized tax benefits, \$0.5 million would reduce the Company's effective tax rate, if recognized.
+As of March 31, 2015, the Company had \$0.4 million of unrecognized tax benefits and \$0.3 million relating to interest and penalties, shown as a component of accrued liabilities on the condensed consolidated balance sheet.
+Of the total unrecognized tax benefits, \$0.4 million would reduce the Company's effective tax rate, if recognized.
 The Company's continuing practice is to recognize interest and penalties related to income tax matters in income tax expense.
-During the three months ended December 31, 2014 and 2013, the Company had no additional accruals for interest and penalties.
+During the three months ended March 31, 2015 and 2014, the Company had no additional accruals for interest and penalties.

 The Company files income tax returns in the U.S. and various states.
 Prior to the Distribution, the Company was included in the consolidated federal and state tax filing of the Former Parent.
-The Former Parent has been under examination by the IRS for the years ended June 30, 2004 through 2013; however, subsequent to the balance sheet date, the Former Parent was notified that it had successfully resolved the June 30, 2004 through June 30, 2007 tax years.
-The Former Parent remains under examination by the IRS for the years ended June 30, 2008 through 2013 and other taxing jurisdictions on certain tax matters, including challenges to certain positions the Former Parent has taken.
+The Former Parent has been under examination by the IRS for the years ended June 30, 2004 through 2013; however, during the quarter ended March 31, 2015, the Former Parent was notified that it had successfully resolved the June 30, 2004 through June 30, 2007 tax years.
+The Former Parent remains under examination/appeals by the IRS for the years ended June 30, 2008 through 2013 and other taxing jurisdictions on certain tax matters, including challenges to certain positions the Former Parent has taken.
 The Former Parent is unable to determine the outcome of these audits at this time; however, the Former Parent has been offered a settlement from the state of New York regarding certain tax matters on the combined New York filing.
-The Former Parent is considering whether to settle tax matters with New York or to further pursue tax positions taken.
-With few exceptions, either examinations have been completed by the tax authorities or the statue of limitations have expired for U.S. federal, state and local income tax returns filed by the Former Parent for the years through 2003.
+With few exceptions, either examinations have been completed by the tax authorities or the statute of limitations have expired for U.S. federal, state and local income tax returns filed by the Former Parent for the years through 2006.